apphorde/lithium/lib/web/README.md

 plugins.use({
   setup(state) {
-    // right after component state is computed
+    // right after component state is created
   },
-  createDom(rootElement) {
+  createDom($el, domTree) {
-    // when all elements are created
+    // when all elements are created, but not appended yet }, createElement($el, domNode) {
+    // for each node in the new dom tree
   },
-  applyAttribute(element, attribute) {
+  applyAttribute($el, element, attribute, value) {
-    // when an attribute is being applied to an element }, init({ element }) {
+    // when an attribute is being applied to an HTMLElement }, appendDom({ element }) {
+    // when the new dom tree is appended to the root element }, init({ element }) {
     // when all bindings are ready
   },
   destroy({ element }) {
-    // right before a node is detached from DOM and destroyed },
+    // right before a node is detached from DOM and destroyed
+    // only works with custom elements using `disconnectedCallback` hook },
 });